Skip to main content

 • Usage is metered by Tavily.
 Each search/extract/crawl call consumes from your monthly quota.
 Monitor usage in the Tavily dashboard; once the quota is exhausted, calls fail until the next billing cycle (or until you upgrade).

 • MCP endpoint is hosted by Tavily.
-Availability and the exact tool surface are determined by Tavily — outages and breaking changes are upstream.
+Availability and the exact tool surface are determined by Tavily, so outages and breaking changes are upstream.

 Tools